 - Price: See Here

-If you aren’t aware of what a pickup is, it is a small device that’s attached to your violin and converts it from an acoustic instrument into an electric one.
-After the pickup is attached to the violin, it is plugged into an amp, and that’s it!
+If you aren’t aware of what a pickup is, it is a small device that attaches to your violin and converts it from an acoustic instrument into a virtual electric one.
+After the pickup is attached to the violin, it is plugged into an amp, and you’re ready to go.

 This first violin pickup is by the company Fishman and is a piezo-ceramic pickup.
 This pickup is easy to install and can be easily removed if needed.
 Because it is a piezo pickup this means that it will not pick up on any magnetic fields, which will help to produce a clearer sound quality.
 The main concern with installing a violin pickup is that the acoustic sound quality will be diminished, but this product does a great job of keeping the sound as close to the original acoustic sound as possible.
 Use this pickup with or without a preamp.
 Finally, this pickup features a ¼” output jack.